26 December 2024

 Power delineated a society in the grip of paranoia and darkness, or a world that could only be described as Kafkaesque.
 No, scratch that.
 Power originated the nightmare world of Dreamland, not like a story of Kafka but a director's cut of Kafka, a story where scenes of brutality were digitally restored and transgressive bloodshed was aplenty.
 In Dreamland, we were far from the politeness of the Kafkaesque though the pervading sense of unease and humor (behind the gratuitous violence) was just as palpable.

 I first read Kapangyarihan in early 2015.
 Its unnerving story of serial killings and torture was lightened in some parts by stories of friendship.
-Mere anarachy was loosed upon Dreamland.
-The first and last novels of the trilogy were in fact published outside the time frame of the Duterte presidency (2016-2022).
+Mere anarchy was loosed upon Dreamland.
+The last two novels of the Dreamland Trilogy were in fact published outside the time frame of the Duterte presidency (2016-2022).
 Still, their thematic concerns and brutality were Dutertean.
 Vivo's Dreamland Trilogy must be contextualized within the era of Duterte violence as it was both a diagnosis of and a response to the societal breakdown whose origins and symptoms came much earlier.

 * * *